JenspederM/delta-wrapper/README.md

 # delta-wrapper

-A wrapper for Delta Table
+A wrapper for Delta Table.